BIGJRA/BIGJRA.github.io/reborn.md

 A pretty annoying team that relies on, well, putting you to sleep constantly.
 Every single one is weak to Fairy moves, however, so a couple speedy Dazzling Gleam users trivialize this fight.

 Once you win, you'll be able to catch **Darkrai**, for real this time.
 I mean it.
+Return to the Nigthclub!

+# Postgame Episode 7: Up, Down, n' All Around

+The level cap now sits at Lv.
+135.

 # Appendices